Paolo Tullio

-Paolo Luigi Mario Tullio (/it/; 1949 – 5 June 2015) was a writer and a Michelin star-winning head chef of the former restaurant Armstrong's Barn in Annamoe, County Wicklow.
+Paolo Luigi Mario Tullio (/it/; 1949 – 5 June 2015) was a writer and a Michelin-starred head chef of the former restaurant Armstrong's Barn in Annamoe, County Wicklow.

 Tullio came to Ireland in 1968 to study English, arts and philosophy at Trinity College, where he obtained an MA.
 After his study he held several jobs, working as a clinical psychologist in St. Brendan's Hospital, an interpreter and as a cattle-agent.

 Armstrong's Barn

 In 1977 Tullio took over Armstrong's Barn, serving food in a traditional Irish style.
 The restaurant closed in 1988.
 Tullio did not sell the building when he closed the restaurant, instead he changed it into a recording studio.
 It was not a big hit so he held several other jobs to pay the bills such as acting as a voice-over artist for commercials.
 After the demise of the studio, he renovated the building and turned it into a house.

 Tullio sold "Annaglen", the dwelling house attached to Armstrong's Barn, and moved into Armstrong's Barn itself.
 Before selling off Armstrong's Barn in 2003, he built a smaller house in a field close by.

 He received several culinary awards for his cooking.
 In 1978 Armstrong's Barn was awarded one Michelin star.
 The Michelin Guide awarded the restaurant the "Red M", indicating "good food at a reasonable price", in 1980 and 1981.